Definition, Etiology, Clinical FeaturesTop

 Figure 13.13-5.
 Posteroanterior (PA) chest radiograph (A) and computed tomography scan (B) demonstrate pneumomediastinum (white arrows) and subcutaneous emphysema (red arrows).

 Figure 13.13-6.
-Chest radiography (A) shows pneumomediastinum (thin arrows) along the paratracheal soft tissues and aorta.
-Contrast esophagography (B) reveals contrast leakage from the esophagus (thick arrows), indicating pneumomediastinum secondary to esophageal rupture.
+Chest radiography (A) shows pneumomediastinum (red arrows) along the paratracheal soft tissues and aorta.
+Contrast esophagography (B) reveals contrast leakage from the esophagus (white arrows), indicating pneumomediastinum secondary to esophageal rupture.